Our SDH Director

 Ty is a recognized animal/human forensic criminologist, a former supervisory criminal

-investigator, protective intelligence investigator, and one of the world's foremost experts in the
+investigator, a protective intelligence investigator, and one of the world's foremost experts in the

 field of animal and human tracking forensics and animal and human behavioral psychology in